This website is released under

 The presentation’s slides (PDF, 6.1 MB).

-The qcli, a command line interface to QCTools allowing quality-control batch-processing of audio-visual files, has been released on the 15th of April 2017.
+The qcli, a command line interface to QCTools allowing quality-control batch-processing of audio-visual files, has been released shortly after this presentation, on the 15th of April 2017.